Kinvey/swift-sdk/KinveyKit/Documents/guides/using-coredata-guide/ios-coredata-guide-template.md

 ### Relationships
 One of Core Data's main features is the object graph, which allows developers to express relationships between entities, usually as a one-to-one or one-to-many (and occasionally a many-to-many).
 With these relationships, you can load related objects from the parent object, and cascade deletes.
 Kinvey uses MongoDB on the backend, which only supports independent collections.
 The way we get around this limitation is to store the unique `_id` of the relationship object(s) in the appropriate parent object field.
 When the object is fetched from the backend, we have to then perform a second `GET` from the related object's collection (and so on) to load the entire object graph.
 The inverse is true for saves and deletes.

-TODO replace with KinveyRef discussion next iteration.

 ### Notifications
 Using Core Data provides notifications when an object's data is changed or in the case of `NSFetchedResultsController` when any of its returned objects is changed.
 When you load objects from Kinvey's backend, the default behavior matches properties to collection field names through property names.
 This means collection data can be observed through Key-Value Observing (KVO), in a similar way that you would observe NSManagedObjects.

 Core Data persistent stores are local to the device, and are thus unlikely to change without direct action of the user.
-Because you have the ability to make common entities on the backend, it is possible for data to change on the backend and making the fetched objects out-of-date.
+Because you have the ability to make common entities on the backend, it is possible for data to change on the backend, thus making the fetched objects out-of-date.
 We do not have the ability at this time to automatically notify an app when such data changes.
 If you have data that is expected to change frequently, refresh it as-needed.

 ## Migrating from Core Data to KinveyKit
 ### Entities and Collections
-Kinvey's database does not use schemas so your object model becomes a convention rather than an enforceable contract.
-There's a lot of ways to architect your data, we recommend that you map Core Data Entities to individual collections in your backend, and an entity's attributes become the fields of the collection.
+Kinvey's database does not use schemas, so your object model becomes a convention rather than an enforceable contract.
+There's a lot of ways to architect your data, but when coming from a Core Data model, we recommend that you map Core Data Entities to individual collections in your backend.
+This way, the entity's attributes become the fields of the collection.

 For example, let's say we're building a cookbook app.
 We have Recipe and Ingredient entities, where a Recipe is made up of multiple Ingredients: